pombase/website/src/docs/faq/what-file-formats-can-i-use-to-submit-high-throughput-data.md

 At present, PomBase can host any types of data that can be connected with sequence features or coordinates, and can display the data as tracks in the genome browser.
 We accept data in any of several formats.
+To choose a file format for your data, consult the table below and the linked FAQs.

+Also please see the [HTP data submission page](/documentation/data-submission-form-for-HTP-sequence-linked-data) for instructions and submission templates, and [consult the helpdesk](mailto:helpdesk@pombase.org) to submit a file or if you need further assistance.

 <!-- [accept data](/submit-data/data-submission-form) in any of several formats. -->
-To choose a file format for your data, consult the table below and the linked FAQs.
-Please [consult the helpdesk](mailto:helpdesk@pombase.org) to submit a file or if you need further assistance.

 File format | Recommended for
 ------------|----------------